Welcome to

 Learn saxophone with local Manchester tutors — in person or online.

-Teachers near Manchester
+Our Saxophone Teachers in Manchester

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local saxophone teachers to get started, or search again above to find the nearest saxophone teacher to you.

 I began playing piano at aged 7 before taking up woodwind instruments.
 I attended Cardiff University, graduating in 2012.
 I went on to complete my Post Graduate Certificate in Education before teaching Music.
 I taught Secondary Music up to A level for 10 years and was Head of Department, teaching piano, flute and saxophone privately.
 I left teaching in the summer and have moved to Manchester from Bristol and have continued to teach piano locally.

-About saxophone lessons in Manchester
+About Saxophone lessons in Manchester

 Looking for saxophone lessons in manchester?
 Whether you are a complete beginner or an experienced player refining your technique, professional music teachers across manchester can guide your learning journey.
 Saxophone lessons cover everything from your first notes to advanced improvisation.
 Students learn alto, tenor, soprano, or baritone saxophone depending on their interests.
 Styles include jazz, classical, pop, funk, soul, and blues choose what excites you most.
 Lessons are tailored to your goals.
 Some students want to play their favourite songs quickly, others aim for performance confidence or exam grades.
 Teachers help with embouchure, breath control, tone production, music theory, and improvisation skills.
 Whether you prefer one-to-one lessons in a home studio, lessons with a teacher who travels to you, or flexible online saxophone lessons, manchester has options to suit your schedule.
 Many students enjoy a mix of private lessons and group ensemble playing.
 Adult beginners, teenagers, and children can all learn.
 Teachers adapt to your pace, instrument choice, and learning style.
 Progress comes from consistent practice combined with quality teaching typically 15 to 30 minutes daily, even between lessons.
 Ready to start?
 Browse teachers in manchester, check their profiles, read reviews, and message to find the right fit for your musical goals.